UniStuttgart-VISUS/power-overwhelming/README.md

 # Power Overwhelming
 This project provides a library for measuring the power consumption of GPUs (and other system components) by various means.

+If you are here for the [instructions for building the hardware setup for measuring GPU power consumption](docs/HARDWARE.md), look in the `docs` folder.

 ## Building the library
 The library is self-contained and most optional external dependencies are in the third_party folder.
 Make sure that you clone all of the submodules (`git submodule update --init --recursive`).
 The Visual Studio solution should build right of the box without any further preparation.